MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ### Endpoint Configuration Manager

 Starting in Endpoint Configuration Manager, you can synchronize and deploy Microsoft Surface firmware and driver updates by using the Configuration Manager client.
-For additional information, see KB 4098906, [How to manage Surface driver updates in Configuration Manager](https://support.microsoft.com/help/4098906/manage-surface-driver-updates-in-configuration-manager).
+For additional information, see KB 4098906, [Manage Surface driver updates in Configuration Manager](https://support.microsoft.com/help/4098906/manage-surface-driver-updates-in-configuration-manager).

 ## Supported devices